shabegom/obsidian-reference-count/README.md

 - [#49](https://github.com/shabegom/obsidian-reference-count/issues/49) People report that this plugin causes lag in their vault.
 It seems to impact vaults with a large amount of references.
 There are a couple of settings to try and reduce the amount of indexing that happens.
 - [#66](https://github.com/shabegom/obsidian-reference-count/issues/66) There is a report that using Absolute Path links and this plugin causes renaming links to break in a pretty bad way. **If you use Absolute Path links I would not use this plugin at this time**.

+If you run into a bug, please submit an issue.
+If you have any questions reach out to @shabegom on the obsidian Discord.

 ![](img/readme.png)

 Show the amount of references you have in: